IbrahemHadidy/red-steam-frontend/README.md

 - **Community Features**: Interactive forums, group chats, user-managed groups, and event scheduling.
 - **Enhanced User Profiles**: Public and private profile views with customizable settings.
   > **Note**: This list is not exhaustive.
 Additional features and improvements may be added depending on the areas I wish to explore and learn in the future.

+## Disclaimer
+This project is an educational replica of the Steam website created solely for learning purposes.
+Some CSS styles and design elements are inspired by the original Steam website to replicate certain features for educational practice.

+This project is not affiliated with, endorsed by, or associated with Valve Corporation or Steam in any way.